pranshugaba/hugo-website/content/about/index.md

 ## About this site

-This site is built using [Hugo](https://gohugo.io) and deployed on GitHub pages.
+This site is built using [Hugo](https://gohugo.io) and deployed using GitHub pages.

-You can find the source code for my site on my GitHub page.
+You can find the source code for my site on my [GitHub page](https://github.com/pranshugaba).